amitshekhariitbhu/RxJavaPriorityScheduler/README.md

 ### Overview of RxPS - RxJavaPriorityScheduler library
 * RxPS is used to set the priority for the given task.
-* Easy way to set the priority for the given task.
+* Simple way to set the priority for the given task.

 ## Using RxPS - RxJavaPriorityScheduler Library in your Android application